JJ/granada-off/text/graffiti.md

 square.

 >This is one of the few places I will not have to add words to the
->dictionnary for.
+>dictionary for.
 And it is named for a person, the leader of The Clash, that actually lived in
 >Granada for a time.
 It has been there since 2013, and inaugurated
 >with a concert which I attended and who had the drummer boy for the
 >Clash actually playing.
 It was a wonderful experience.